+III.
 Mid-term evaluation of the 13th FYP and preliminary proposals for inclusion in the draft of the 14th FYP on issues of employment promotion, draft report by Mr. Yang Weiguo

-Professor Yang first gave a general account of the research project.
+45. Mr. Gruat gives the floor to Professor Yang and his team to talk about their research on the evaluation of employment promotion policies.
+Professor Yang first gives a general account of the research project.
 The research is specifically focusing on the evaluation of employment promotion policy in the past three years during the 13th FYP and proposal of issues to be included in the 14th FYP.
 The research team consists of Professor Yang himself, and Mr. Bai, the Associate Professor from Renmin University, and several postgraduates.

-Mr. Bai takes over the floor and starts the presentation.
+46. Mr. Bai takes over the floor and starts the presentation.
 Three questions are touched upon in the study of employment promotion evaluation: how did we carry out this evaluation?
 What have been done?
 What to do next?
 As the background of the research, the 13th FYP and its implementation period of 2016 to 2020 coincide with the most recent and profound endeavour of socio-economic reform in China, which is characterized by four trends.
 First, employment is regarded as the biggest livelihood of the people and most fundamental support for economic development; secondly, market will play a decisive role in human resources allocation while the government turns to service-oriented functions; thirdly, employment promotion depends more on entrepreneurship and innovation; and lastly, employment promotion devotes more to improvement of quality in both employment and labor force.

-A lot has been achieved in the implementation of the 13th FYP in terms of employment promotion.
+47. A lot has been achieved in the implementation of the 13th FYP in terms of employment promotion.
 Employment scale grows steadily with accumulative newly-increased urban employment reaching 40.61 million.
 The structure of employment based on industry is also changing with the rising proportion of service sectors employees taking up 44.6% in first three quarters in 2018 and the proportion of urban employees going up to 56% in 2018.
 The legal stability of employment is also improving steadily.

-Human resource and labour quality are also improving during the last three years.
-Till 2018,

-China has 0.16 billion skilled labor population, of which about 29%, 47.9 million in number can be categorized as high-tech labor.
-More attention has been paid to empowering the jobcreation capability of entrepreneurship & innovation start-ups through providing series of policy supports.
+48. Human resource and labour quality are also improving during the last three years.
+Till 2018, China has 0.16 billion skilled labor population, of which about 29%, 47.9 million in number can be categorized as high-tech labor.
+More attention has been paid to empowering the job-creation capability of entrepreneurship & innovation start-ups through providing series of policy supports.
 An outstanding example would be the rise of digital economy including internet retail and network platform economy, which serve as new engines for employment growth.

-Series of policies have been designed to promote and refine market regulation and free flow of human resources.
+49. Series of policies have been designed to promote and refine market regulation and free flow of human resources.
 The estimated total market value for human resource service has reached 343.6 billion RMB in 2017 with compound annual growth rate as high as 21.9%.
 And the number of employment in human resources services is over 580 thousand in 2017.